-There are a couple decent alternatives for Audition.
+There are a couple of decent alternatives for Audition.
 The first is Ardour, a cross-platform recorder and digital audio workstation (DAW).
 Users can plug instruments or mics into the computer and record, or import audio files to work with.
-It’s a pretty versatile solution, although with a steep learning curve, it’s not the best tool for a raw beginner.
+It’s a pretty versatile solution, although, with a steep learning curve, it’s not the best tool for a raw beginner.
 Download Ardour here and start familiarizing yourself with its interface.
 Bonus: the website has a community thread where you can check out updates, answer questions, and more.

-Audacity is another free and open source DAW that is extremely popular in schools due to its ease of use.
+Audacity is another free and open-source DAW that is extremely popular in schools due to its ease of use.
 There has been a mixed reception among the community, but for basic audio editing, it’ll do the job.
 Download it here and give it a whirl.

 Alternatives for Adobe After Effects

 Used for cinematic visual effects and motion, After Effects has the features necessary for making motion graphics and special effects, which is kind of the core of video animation.

 Because it offers such specialized processes, we can’t compare many open source applications with After Effects.
 None pack quite the same punch.
 DebugMode Wax offers some very basic features to create 3D text effects and simple special effects.
 Wax is a good choice for a beginner or someone who only needs rudimentary features.
 For downloading Wax and interacting with the community, visit this link.